Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: Potential Outcomes

 Having the mathematical model, I can make use of a computer to solve it numerically, and then use regression analysis to derive the analytical solution.

 First, let me approximate how much time it would take for the computer to execute this simulation.

-If I ran the simulation for $10$ periods with a step $p$ that is at least as small as $0.1$, the time complexity of the algorithm would be $O(n^a)$, which is $\approx 10^{10} \cdot c$ computations.
+If I ran the simulation for $10$ periods with a step $p$ that is at least as small as $0.1$, the time complexity of the algorithm would be $\mathcal{O}\left( n^a \right)$, which is $\approx 10^{10} \cdot c$ computations.
 It would take months to run the simulation on a usual PC, so I need to improve the formula.

-Let me make the second assumption: \begin{displayquote} \emph{ The optimal solution requires that players first only invest then only contribute.
-In other words, $p=1.0$ for some number of periods, then $p \in [0.0, 1.0]$ for one period, and finally $p = 0.0$ for the rest of the game. } \end{displayquote}
+Let me then state the second fact, again cosnsitent with a deeper analysis of the game by \citep[Appendix]{ngo-paper}: \begin{displayquote} \emph{ The optimal solution requires that players first only invest then only contribute.
+In other words, $p = 1.0$ for some number of periods, then $p \in [0.0, 1.0]$ for one period, and finally $p = 0.0$ for the rest of the game. } \end{displayquote}

-This assumption is based on the fact that the value of an investment declines and the value of a contribution grows with time.
+This finding is based on the fact that the value of an investment declines and the value of a contribution grows with time.

-This assumption reduces the complexity of the algorithm to linear - $O(n)$.
+This constrint reduces the complexity of the algorithm to linear --- $\mathcal{O}(n)$.

-Let me define two functions (see Appendix A) that compute payoff for each possible $p$.
+Let me define two functions (see \cref{appendix:code}) that compute payoff for each possible $p$.
 This program runs the game $10$ periods for all possible values of $p$ taking into account the second assumption.
 For each such run it returns a payoff.
-The result of the computation is in the Appendix B.
+The result of the computation is in \cref{appendix:output}.

 Although this simulation immediately gives me the value of $p$ where payoff is maximized, I am interested in a generic solution.
 Let me plot the function.
-According to the Figure~\ref{fig:function}, the resulting function has a global maximum and is probably quadratic with $a < 0$.
+According to \cref{figure:function}, the resulting function has a global maximum and is probably quadratic with $a < 0$.